Dairy farming in Canada: 2021 "Buttergate"

 In 2021, Canadian dairy received national and international attention due to an alleged change in texture of Canadian butter.
 Consumers also claimed that the butter was not softening at room temperature.
 Dubbed Buttergate, the controversy began with a column in the Globe and Mail, asserting that among other factors, that the use of palmitic oil, derived from palm oil, as a feed supplement was causing the change in texture of butter.
-Demand for butter in Canada increased during the Covid-19 Pandemic, and farmers were supposedly using palmitic oil to increase yields.
+Demand for butter in Canada increased during the COVID-19 pandemic, and farmers were supposedly using palmitic oil to increase yields.
 A wider discussion was sparked about dairy in Canada, with strong opinions about the use of palmitic oil from some such as Professor Sylvain Charlebois of Dalhousie University.
-While some academics and scientists rejected the palmitic oil claims due to a lack of hard evidence, subsequent studies did provide new evidence palmatic acids can make butter harder at room temperature.
+While some academics and scientists rejected the palmitic oil claims due to a lack of hard evidence, subsequent studies did provide new evidence palmitic acids can make butter harder at room temperature.